10 Key Pre-Hiring Assessment Trends for 2025: How AI is Shaping Recruitment

 November 27, 2024

-A bad hire isn’t just someone missing a skill or two, they cost at least $18,700 for executive-level positions, and more than $37,150 on average for Indian companies.
+A bad hire isn’t just someone missing a skill or two; they can be expensive.
+According to CareerBuilder, a bad hire costs at least $18,700 for executive-level positions and more than $37,150 on average for Indian companies.
+Beyond financial loss, bad hires contribute to decreased productivity, low morale, and higher turnover rates, which impact overall business performance.

 A CareerBuilder survey revealed the top reasons for bad hires: